 In Pennsylvania, the emissions inspection is due once a year.
 If your vehicle requires an emissions inspection, the words “emissions inspection required/diesel vehicles exempt” will appear on your registration card.
 Inspection stickers expire on the last day of the month indicated by the inspection sticker (for example, 12-022 would be December 31, 2022).

-Drivers of gasoline-powered cars, vans and light-duty trucks (9,000 lbs. or less) that are model year 1975 or newer and registered in the following counties are required to participate in Pennsylvania’s Vehicle Emissions Inspection & Maintenance (I/M) Program: Allegheny, Beaver, Berks, Blair, Bucks, Cambria, Centre, Chester, Cumberland, Dauphin, Delaware, Erie, Lackawanna, Lancaster, Lebanon, Lehigh, Luzerne, Lycoming, Mercer, Montgomery, Northampton, Philadelphia, Washington, Westmoreland and York.
+Drivers of gasoline-powered cars, vans and light-duty trucks (9,000 lbs. or less) that are the model year 1975 or newer and registered in the following counties are required to participate in Pennsylvania’s Vehicle Emissions Inspection & Maintenance (I/M) Program: Allegheny, Beaver, Berks, Blair, Bucks, Cambria, Centre, Chester, Cumberland, Dauphin, Delaware, Erie, Lackawanna, Lancaster, Lebanon, Lehigh, Luzerne, Lycoming, Mercer, Montgomery, Northampton, Philadelphia, Washington, Westmoreland and York.

 What is the regulation that governs vehicle inspections in Pennsylvania?

 Section 4703 of the Pennsylvania Vehicle Code is titled “Operation of vehicle without official certificate of inspection.”
-Under this Section it notes the penalty:
+Under this Section, it notes the penalty:

 (1) Except as provided in paragraph (2), a person violating this section is guilty of a summary offense and shall, upon conviction, be sentenced to pay a fine of up to $25.